yonghuigit/hlf-on-gke/README.md

 gcloud deployment-manager deployments create hlf-load-balancer --config=hlflb.yaml

 # https://cloud.google.com/docs/authentication/getting-started
+# Editor role is fine is using a service account for the project

 # Wait for the load balancer to show up and the certificates to be provisioned.
 This might take 15 minutes.
 ```

-## 13. Check in GCP Console -> Kubernetes Engine to make sure all Workloads, Services & Ingress are displaying green.
+## 11. Check in GCP Console -> Kubernetes Engine to make sure all Workloads, Services & Ingress are displaying green.

-## 14. Check in GCP Console -> Network services -> Load balancing
+## 12. Check in GCP Console -> Network services -> Load balancing

-## 15. Set up a channel named 'ibcchannel-dev' in the network that we just created
+## 13. Set up a channel named 'ibcchannel-dev' in the network that we just created
 ```
 cd fabric-config
 ./channel-setup.sh ibcchannel-dev
 ```

-## 16. Install and instantiate chaincode fabcar on the channel 'ibcchannel-dev'
+## 14. Install and instantiate chaincode fabcar on the channel 'ibcchannel-dev'
 ```
 ./chaincode-fabcar.sh ibcchannel-dev
 ```